myarotskaya/architecture-center/docs/data/technology-choices/search-options.md

 ---
-title:
+title: Choosing a search data store
 description:
 author: zoinerTejada
 ms:date: 01/17/2018
 ---

-# Technology choices: Search data stores
+# Choosing a search data store

 ## What are your options when choosing a search data store?
 In Azure, all of the following data stores will meet the core requirements for search against free-form text data by providing a search index: